 Adrian joined Watsi on September 20th, 2016.
-Four years ago, Adrian became the 2364th member to automatically support a new Watsi patient every month.
-Since then, 4,112 more people have become monthly donors!
-Adrian's most recent donation traveled 6,200 miles to support SreyNeng, a seventh grader from Cambodia, to fund neck surgery.
+Five years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adrian's most recent donation traveled 6,200 miles to support Ren, a grandmother from Cambodia, to fund ear surgery.

 SreyNeng is a 13-year-old girl in 7th grade.
 Her best subject in school is math.
 SreyNeng has one brother and one sister.
 Her mother is a farmer and her father is a truck driver.
 She enjoys reading books, doing her school work, playing with toys with her siblings, and watching TV.
 SreyNeng's favorite thing to eat and drink is chicken fried rice and coke.
 SreyNeng has congenital torticollis, a condition that makes muscles of the neck contract and the head to twist to one side.
 It is difficult for her to rotate her neck.
 Surgeons at Children's Surgical Centre will perform a tenotomy to release the tendon on the right side of her neck.
 This procedure will correct her condition and she will be able to move her neck with full range of motion for the first time.